borea17/borea17.github.io/_posts/2020-08-07-SPD_summary.md

 to sampling of color).
 They used $1.5 \cdot 10^6$ training steps.

-To reduce training time, we are going to generate a much simpler dataset consisting of $y$ images with a circle
-(fixed size) inside generated from a predefined set of possible colors and positions such that there are only 3 factors of variation ($x$-position, $y$-position, discretized color).
+To reduce training time, we are going to generate a much simpler dataset consisting of $3675$ images with a circle (fixed size) inside generated from a predefined set of possible colors and positions such that there are only 3 factors of variation ($x$-position, $y$-position, discretized color).
-In this case $z$ training steps suffice for approximate convergence.
+In this case $3.4 \cdot 10^2$ training steps suffice for approximate convergence.

 The code below creates the dataset.
 Note that it is kept more generic than necessary to allow the creation of several variations of this